redromnon/HeroicBashLauncher/README.md

 All these launch files will be available in the `GamesFiles` folder.

-You can execute the game's launch file using the terminal like `./Sugar.sh` or your preferred game launcher/manager like Lutris or EmulationStation.
+You can execute a game's launch file using the terminal like `./Sugar.sh` or your preferred game launcher/manager like Lutris or EmulationStation.

 **Note: For now, all launch files will be titled according to how [legendary](https://github.com/derrod/legendary) names the games (AppName.sh).
 You can look for your preferred game's AppName by opening Heroic Games Launcher and navigating to the bottom of the game's "Settings" window.**

 ## Usage

-Open your terminal and execute the program by running `./HeroicBashLauncher.sh`.
-You may be required to enable executable permissions for this file.
+Execute the program by running `./HeroicBashLauncher.sh` in your terminal.
+You will be required to enable executable permissions for this file.

 **Keep in mind, you have to run this program everytime you change the Settings in the Heroic Games Launcher app.
 This helps to overwrite the old launch parameters with the new ones.**